 When?

-The change in law is expected to enter into effect on 1-1-2025.
+The change in law has taken effect on 1 January 2025.

 Questions relating to this article?